aysucengiz/CENG795/blogs/blogblogblogblog.md

 ## Displacement Mapping

 We implement two types of displacement mapping, normal replacement and bump mapping.
-They do have common parts so let's start with that.
-Mainly, we will be talking about the getTexturedNormal function.
+Mainly, we will be talking about the getTexturedNormal function here.

 ### Normal Replacement